Bader1011/hw-w10d02-ruby101/data-types.md

 ```text
 Your answer.
 ```
+8
 ```rb
 ((16 / 4) * (2 + 1)) ** 2
 ```
 ```text
 Your answer.
 ```
+144
 ```rb
 ("a milli " + "a milli") * 3
 ```
 ```text
 Your answer.
 ```
+"a milli a millia milli a millia milli a milli"

 ```rb
 ("a milli " * 4) / 2